Kathmandu Day Tours

 Swayambhunath:

 The panoramic view of the Kathmandu Valley from the Stupa is simply breathtaking.
-Legend says that once the Kathmandu valley was a vast lake with a lotus flower with a white glow in the middle of the lake.
-In the Buddhist version, Majushree, a Bodhisattwa, came from China and drained out the water, and the lotus flower came to rest and stayed where the Stupa exists.
-In the Hindu version, the lake was drained out by Lord Krishna.
+Legend says that once, the Kathmandu Valley was a vast lake with a lotus flower and a white glow in the middle.
+In the Buddhist version, Majushree, a Bodhisattwa, came from China and drained the water.
+Later, the lotus flower rested and stayed where the Stupa existed.
+In the Hindu version, Lord Krishna drained out the lake.

 Kathmandu Durbar Square:

-This lies in the heart of the city.
+This Durbar Square lies in the heart of the city.
 The locals of Kathmandu call it Hanuman Dhoka, as it is named after the Monkey God, Hanuman.
 At the main entrance to the palace, you can see the statue of the Monkey God clad in red paint.
-Durbar Square is a World Heritage Site, and history says that its design goes back to the 9/10th century, at the time of King Gunakama Dev.
-He was a true devotee of Kali, the goddess of terror, her primary weapon being the sword - hence the layout of the square is in the sword form.
+Durbar Square is a World Heritage Site.
+The history says that its design goes back to the 9/10th century, at the time of King Gunakama Dev.
+He was a true devotee of Kali, the goddess of terror, her primary weapon being the sword.
+Hence, the layout of the square is in the sword form.

-The complex consists of a lavish royal palace, and many temples are dedicated to different Hindu gods and goddesses around it.
+The complex has a lavish royal palace and many temples.
+They are dedicated to different Hindu gods and goddesses around them.
 This place used to be the royal seat until the 19th century.
-Now, the palace is used as a museum for visitors and a coronation place for the kings of Nepal.
+Now, the palace has a museum for visitors.
+It used to be a coronation place for the kings of Nepal.
 The last king was crowned here in 2001.
-The other unique attraction of the square is the Living Goddess - The Kumari, a young girl who goes through the most rigorous selection test.
-She acknowledges the greetings of visitors from her balcony window, and the shrine is believed to be built from just a single tree named Kastamandap (the origin of the name - Kathmandu).
+The other unique attraction of the square is the Living Goddess.
+The Kumari is a young girl who undergoes the most rigorous selection test.
+She acknowledges the greetings of visitors from her balcony window.
+The shrine is believed to have been built from a single tree named Kastamandap.
+The city of Kathmandu is named after this tree.
 The surrounding area has temples dating from the 15th century to the 18th.
-Now a day, we can see lots of restoration as the April 2015 earth has badly damaged this site.
-Certainly totally safe to visit to witness the old palace in Kathmandu sightseeing tour.
+Nowadays, we can see lots of restoration as the April 2015 earth has badly damaged this site.

 Pashupatinath:

 During the Maha Shivaratri festival, the temple is full of devotees worshiping the stone Linga as Shiva.
-Non-Hindus are not allowed to enter the main temple complex but still can view the two-tier pagoda-style temple from the eastern side of the river and see the funeral pyres on the banks.
-The platforms along the Bagmati holy river are famous for ritual baths and cremating the bodies of Hindus who have died.
+Non-Hindus are not allowed to enter the main temple complex.
+They can still view the two-tier pagoda-style temple from the eastern side of the river and the funeral pyres on the banks.
+The platforms along the Bagmati holy river are famous for ritual baths and cremating the bodies of Hindus.
 It is an honor for Hindus to be cremated here as it is believed to ensure the soul rests in peace and is kept safely away from the rebirth cycle.
 A different and must-visit site on a Kathmandu day tour while in Nepal.

 Boudhanath:

-Nepal used to be the transit point for Tibet and India - there was trade with Tibet from ancient times.
+Nepal used to be the transit point for Tibet and India.
 Traders traveling to Tibet used to stop and give their greetings to the Stupa and ask for the blessing of a safe journey and return.
-The complex is often called a mini Tibet as many Tibetans live around the Stupa, reflecting the Tibetan form of Buddhism.
-There are many monasteries around Bouddhanath - a center for learning and practicing Buddhism.
-Visitors should go around the Stupa in a clockwise direction spinning the prayer wheels as it brings more happiness, infinite merits, and good luck.
+The complex is often called a mini Tibet, as many Tibetans live around the Stupa.
+It reflects the Tibetan form of Buddhism.
+There are many monasteries around Bouddhanath, a center for learning and practicing Buddhism.
+Visitors should go around the Stupa clockwise, spinning the prayer wheels as it brings more happiness, infinite merits, and good luck.
 A heritage site - not to miss in your day tour in Kathmandu.

 Itinerary

-We visit all the world heritage sites of Syambhunath, Boudhanath, Pashupatinath, and Kathmandu Darbar Square in the Kathmandu day tour.
+In the Kathmandu day tour, we visit all the world heritage sites of Syambhunath, Boudhanath, Pashupatinath, and Kathmandu Darbar Square.

 • Private transportation on a day tour